dhmehta24/DSC-NUV-Website/README.md

 A Google DSC Website created with Django Backend.

 # About DSC Website
 The Website consists with Basic Frontend elements like HTML, CSS and Javascripts.
 Website backend is designed with Django Framework.
-This Website was made for 'Hack the Web' Competition conducted by DSC NUV but due to lack of timing it is failed to be submitted on time.
+This Website was made for 'Hack the Web' Competition conducted by DSC NUV for basic practice purposes only.

 ## Developers
 - Sagar Parmar (Design and Frontend)